srtp/introduction/README.md

 • Team work and Open to suggestion

 ## PROJECT
-• PHP Project’s Snoopshop: Backend online sales website using mysql (phpmyadmin)(2020)
+• PHP Project’s Snoopshop: Full-Stack online sales website using mysql (phpmyadmin)(2020)

 • PHP Project’s Quotation: Made a quote to bring Snoopshop project to add a quote function converting it to PDF(2020)